-Section 67 - Candidate Debates
+Section 7 - Candidate Debates

-It is mandatory for all candidates to attend at least one (1) debate planned by the Elections & Orientation CommissionerElection and Outreach Commissioner.
-Candidates must notify the Elections & Orientation CommissionerElection and Outreach Commissioner one (1) week prior to the debate(s) as to which one they will attend.
-Failure to attend shall be sufficient cause for disqualification, unless excused by the Elections & Orientation CommissionerElection and Outreach CommissionerElection attend State and Outreach CommissionerElection and Outreach CommissionerElection and Outreach CommissionerElection and Outreach CommissionerElection attend State and Outreach CommissionerElection attend State and Outreach CommissionerElection attend State and Outreach CommissionerElection attend Attended State and Outreach CommissionerElection attend Attended State and Outreach CommissionerElection Attended State and Outreach CommissionerElection Attended State and Att
+It is mandatory for all candidates to attend at least one (1) debate planned by the Elections & Orientation Commissioner.
+Candidates must notify the Elections & Orientation Commissioner one (1) week prior to the debate(s) as to which one they will attend.
+Failure to attend shall be sufficient cause for disqualification, unless excused by the Elections & Orientation Commissioner: